Flea market, BBQ set in Gaylordsville

 The flea market will run from 8 a.m. to 4 p.m. at fireman’s field on Route 7.
 There is no rain date.
 The chicken barbecue will run from 1 to 5 p.m. at the ball field.

-Walk-ins are welcome, depending on availability.
+Walk-ins are welcome for the flea market, depending on availability.
 The auxiliary reserves the right to refuse rentals to any inappropriate or conflicting vendors.

 View Comments